chrispun0518/leetcode/Demo Project/Readme.md

 <b>classification_with_API.ipynb</b> in late 2020.
 It demonstrates how to serve the model through http requests using flask.
 The model is stored at the backend of the website.
 Once a valid http request is posted, it can submit the data to the model and respond the model prediction result to the frontend.

 <b>airflow_cnn</b> folder focus more on model deployment and is done in mid 2022.
 It contains a set of codes on demonstrating how to use apache airflow to schedule inter-dependent machine learning jobs to automate data preprocessing pipeline and model retrain

+<b>tfp_nn</b> uses the <i>tensorflow probability</i> extension to build probablistic models.
+By imposing a proper assumption utilize the technique in bayesian statistics, one can regularize the model parameters to aviod overfitting.
+This may provide another perspective to deal with shift of distribution between the training and testing dataset